-You can generate a deinstallation response file by running the deinstallation tool with the -checkonly flag.
+You can generate a deinstallation response file by running deinstall with the -checkonly flag.
 Alternatively, you can use the response file template located at \$ORACLE_HOME/deinstall/response/deinstall.rsp.tmpl.
+If you have a response file, then use the optional flag -paramfile to provide a path to the response file.